Research@Honors compares European and American elections in special lecture event

 Parliament then gets together with each coalition in order to make decisions, such as electing a Prime Minister he added.

 According to Dr. Deegan-Krause, a candidate like Trump would probably get between 10-30 percent in a Parliamentary or Congressional election, which would give him enough seats for a coalition.
-However, in order for Trump to get elected as a Prime minister without another coalition’s support “would be zero.”
+However, the chaces for Trump getting elected as a Prime minister without another coalition’s support “would be zero.”

 “In the United States, you get a high chance that a Trump will not be President, but a chance that a Trump will be president with no need of support from any other party or any other view,” he said.